-You can paint your shelf if you want, too.
+You can paint your shelf if you like.
 We didn’t paint this shelf, but I love the Miss Mustard Seed Milk Paint if you’re looking for a good raw-wood paint.
-I have a refinished wooden table tutorial coming up on the blog soon showcasing how we use that paint.
+Check out our refinished wooden table tutorial using milk paint.

 Add a top vertical shelf to prevent tall items from falling.
 If you plan to store bulk items like toilet paper or paper towels, you’ll want to add a top barrier shelf so that the items don’t fall over when the shelf is moved.
 This is very helpful!

 Watch: Come Build a DIY Shelf With Us

 You can build this simple DIY garage shelf with only a few tools and a few hours.
 A great beginner DIY project and way better than having a messy garage!

 - First, measure the desired spot for your shelf.
 Consider what items will be on your shelf, so you know whether some sections need different measurements.
 Look for wasted or unused space, or awkward corners for maximum use of the shelf in your area.

 Buy the wood.
 We picked up ours at Home Depot.
 Don’t worry if your cuts aren’t perfect, the beauty of homemade is you can improvise.
 Keep your leftover wood for future use and consider using extra plywood to build a barrier shelf on the top if you’re planning on stacking tall items (to keep them from falling over when the shelf is moved)